scottsweb/ham/readme.md

 The `nmap` scanner has to run in unprivileged mode.
 To do this modify the Nmap Tracker options in the Home Assistant UI and add `--unprivileged` to the raw configurable scan options.

-### Deconz

-The Deconz container needs access to USB which is a little tricking using Podman.
+The container needs access to USB which is a little tricking using Podman.
 You need to create a udev rule that changes the group and owner of the USB device when its plugged in so the container can access it.

 ```
 # set policy for containers to use USB devices in SELinux
 setsebool -P container_use_devices on

-# get access to /dev/ttyACM0 by being in same group
-ls -l /dev/ttyACM0
+ls -l /dev/ttyUSB0
-grep -E '^dialout:' /usr/lib/group | sudo tee -a /etc/group
-sudo usermod -a -G dialout username

-# change owner of /dev/ttyACM0 to your username
+# change owner of /dev/ttyUSB0 to your username
 lsusb
-sudo nano /etc/udev/rules.d/99-deconz.rules
+sudo nano /etc/udev/rules.d/99-skyconnect.rules

 # add the following to the rule file (based on what you get from lsusb)
-SUBSYSTEM=="tty", ATTRS{idVendor}=="1cf1", ATTRS{idProduct}=="0030", OWNER="username", GROUP="dialout"
+SUBSYSTEM=="tty", ATTRS{idVendor}=="10c4", ATTRS{idProduct}=="ea60", OWNER="username", GROUP="username"

 # apply changes
 sudo udevadm control --reload-rules